khmarbaise/octopress/source/_posts/2011/2011-05-08-the-unknown-creature-the-maven-release-cycle.md

 ---
 layout: post
-title: "The unknown creature - The Maven Release Cycle"
+title: "The Unknown creature - The Maven Release Cycle"
 date: 2011-05-08 11:18:54
 tags: Neuigkeiten,Maven
 categories: [Neuigkeiten,Maven]
 post-type: blog
 ---
-In the meantime often people use [Maven](http://maven.apache.org") to build their software, but when it comes to the time to release an artifact, they sometimes do unusual things in my opinion.
-I've often observed that they manually set the version numbers to the release version (just removing the ```-SNAPSHOT```) from it) and build by hand and do the deploy the same way.
+In the meantime often people use [Maven](http://maven.apache.org) to build their software, but when it comes to the time to release an artifact, they sometimes do unusual things in my opinion.
+I have often observed that they manually set the version numbers to the release version (just removing the ```-SNAPSHOT```) from it and build by hand and do the deploy the same way.

 But Maven is better than you think.
 Maven can do the whole thing within a single command.